mike99mac/minimy-mike99mac/README.md

 The output shows that:

 - Processes with ``minimy`` in their name are not running.
-- The **``buttons``** daemon is not running, which traps and sends messages when physical buttons are pushed.
+- The **``buttons``** daemon, which traps and sends messages when physical buttons are pushed, is not running.
 - The Music Playing Daemon, **``mpd``** is not running.
 - There is one **``pulseaudio``** process running, but it does not have **``--system``** as a parameter.
-- Useful information such as IP address, the CPU temperature, root file system, CPU and memory usage
+- Useful information such as IP address, the CPU temperature, root file system, CPU and memory usage.
-- None of three file systems frequently written to are mounted over a ``tmpfs`` (in-memory file system).
+- None of three file systems frequently commonly written to are mounted over a in-memory ``tmpfs`` file system.

 ### Test the changes of the install script
 Some of the changes made by **``install1``** will not be realized until boot time.